-- 122. Although the Wright Area EIS and South Porcupine ROD acknowledge that the proposed mining will negatively impact groundwater, they fail to discuss measures to mitigate those adverse effects.
-Cf. 40 C.F.R. §§ 1502.16(h), 1502.14(f). - 123.
-In response to Plaintiffs' comments on this issue, BLM asserted in the EIS that further water studies and discussion of groundwater mitigation measures would be done at a later date.
-But because the South Porcupine consent decision is an irretrievable commitment of resources, groundwater mitigation measures should have been discussed in the EIS and South Porcupine ROD.
+122. Although the Wright Area EIS, as well as the South Porcupine and North Porcupine RODs acknowledge that the proposed mining will negatively impact groundwater, they fail to discuss measures to mitigate those adverse effects.
+Cf. 40 C.F.R. §§ 1502.16(h), 1502.14(f).

+123. In response to Plaintiffs' comments on this issue, BLM asserted in the EIS that further water studies and discussion of groundwater mitigation measures would be done at a later date.
+But because the South Porcupine and North Porcupine consent decisions are irretrievable commitments of resources, groundwater mitigation measures should have been discussed in the EIS and South Porcupine and North Porcupine RODs.